ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterFunctions/course.md

 <dialog character="mechanics">Captain, why are you trying to change the part yourself?
 Just write a function on the terminal and send it to a droid.</dialog>

 LIGO functions are the basic building block of contracts.
-Each entrypoint of a contract is a function and each smart contract must have at least one function named _main_ that dispatches the control flow to other functions.
+Each entrypoint of a contract is a function, and each smart contract must have at least one function named _main_ that dispatches the control flow to other functions.

 When calling a function, LIGO makes a copy of the arguments but also the environment variables.
-Therefore any modification to these will not be reflected outside the scope of the function and will be lost if not explicitly returned by the function.
+Therefore, any modification to these will not be reflected outside the scope of the function and will be lost if not explicitly returned by the function.

 Functions in JsLIGO are defined using the let or const keyword, like other values.
 The difference is that parameters are provided after the value name, with its type, then followed by the return type.

 Here is how you define a basic function that sums two integers:

 ```
-let add = (a: int, b: int): int => a + b;
+const add = (a: int, b: int): int => a + b;
 ```

 If the body contains more than a single expression, you use block between braces:

 ```
-let myFun = (x: int, y: int): int => {
+const myFun = (x: int, y: int): int => {
-  let doubleX = x + x;
+  const doubleX = x + x;
-  let doubleY = y + y;
+  const doubleY = y + y;
   return doubleX + doubleY;
 };
 ```